DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-column-visibility.md

 Name | Properties | Description
 -----|------------|------------
-TableColumnVisibility.EmptyMessage | [EmptyMessageProps](#emptymessageprops) | A component that renders a message displayed when all columns are hidden.
+TableColumnVisibility.EmptyMessage | [TableColumnVisibility.EmptyMessageProps](#emptymessageprops) | A component that renders a message displayed when all columns are hidden.

 If you specify additional properties, they are added to the component's root element.